Slow down, light the fire, and experience the ultimate Scottish bothy at Inverlonan.

 Order a meat, fish or veg box – steak, lamb chops, sausages and beef burgers all from Inverlonan, or locally hand dived scallops, langoustines, and dressed brown crab, served with garlic aioli, salad, and potatoes for roasting.[If you have to eat out, I recommend Tign Na Truish on the Isle of Seil, and the Oban Seafood Hut, the green one]

-Or go the whole hog (like we did, who can resist) and have Inverlonan’s manager and Michelin-trained Chef Michael Thompson pick you up by boat and whisk you away for your own private dining experience, all cooked off-grid on a live fire.
+Or go the whole hog (like we did, who can resist) and have Inverlonan’s chef of the season pick you up (possibly by boat) and whisk you away for your own private dining experience, all cooked off-grid on a live fire.

 The emphasis is on seasonal, local ingredients and a truly modern cooking style, not seen in Scotland.
 Think pickles, fermented potato bread, scallop roe, wild garlic, umeboshi, crab shumai, Inverlonan’s lamb, garlic chives, miso and wood sorrel.
 You might even find yourself eating Japanese knotweed!